Safe Co-Sleeping with Your Baby – Benefits, Types and Guidelines

 Does co-sleeping cause separation anxiety?

 You may have concerns as to whether co-sleeping can lead to separation anxiety as the child matures.
-According to Greater Good Magazine, children who shared a bed adjusted to sleeping on their own about a year later than other kids.
-However, they may be more self-sufficient and confident in their everyday lives.
+According to Greater Good Magazine, children who shared a bed adjusted to sleeping on their own about a year later than other kids7.
+However, they may be more self-sufficient and confident in their everyday lives compared to children who didn’t co-sleep7.

 What are the different types of co-sleepers?

 Parents have plenty of options to choose from regarding the type of bed they want for their child.
-For example, parents who bed share may opt for a baby lounger instead of placing the child directly on the mattress.
+For example, parents may opt for a crib, special co-sleeper bed, or bassinet instead of placing the child directly in the bed with them.

 These bedside co-sleepers will also typically have a side panel that opens.
 The opening side door allows mom or dad to have direct access to the baby during the night.

-Bassinets are a cozy option for babies as well.
-Parents can place them right next to their bed or several feet away.
+Bassinets are a great option for room-sharing as well.
+Parents can place the bassinet right next to their bed or several feet away.

 Some bassinets, like cribs, are convertible, providing extra convenience for the child and parents.
 For example, they can be used at the crib level or removed for travel.
 Furthermore, certain convertible bassinets can transition with the baby as they grow into the toddler stage.